What is your biggest fear of investing? Are you afraid of

-- The government will pull out the property cooling measures before election
+- The government will pull out the property cooling measures before the election.

 If we tell enough lies to ourselves, some of them will become true eventually by sheer randomness.
-But you will be sure that there are enough lies which do not come true and hurt your own pockets.
+But you can be sure that there are enough lies that do not come true and hurt your own pockets.